-- Students who are not on academic probation cannot withdraw if they will have below 12 credit hours.
-If the withdrawal will drop a student on academic probation below 12 credit hours then they need the ADPoly Director's approval. - Students must have a valid reason such as poor performance; however, the drop should not unjustifiably delay their program. - Students who have been absent for 15% of the course will have already received an FA and they may not withdraw from the course. - Students who want to withdraw because they missed an assessment but had a valid excuse should not withdraw but first seek to have a late assessment without penalty.
+- Students who are not on academic probation cannot withdraw if they will have below 12 credit hours except by approval of the ADPoly Director. - Students must have a valid reason such as poor performance; however, the drop should not unjustifiably delay their program. - Students who have been absent for 15% of the course will have already received a Fail due to Absence (FA) grade and they may not withdraw from the course except by approval of the ADPoly Director. - Students who want to withdraw because they missed an assessment but had a valid excuse should not withdraw but first seek to have a makeup assessment without penalty.

-After the first day of the 9th week and prior to the end of the 5th day of the 11th week of fall and spring semesters and after the first day of the 6th week and prior to the end of the 5th day of the 8th week of the summer term, students are allowed to withdraw with an increased penalty.
-If a student withdraws during this period, the student will be given a grade of "WF" (withdraw and fail).
+If a student withdraws after the deadline for withdrawing from a course without penalty (as stipulated in the Academic Calendar), the student will be given a grade of "WF" (withdraw and fail).
 A "WF" grade has the same impact on the GPA as an "F" grade.
 After the student retakes the course and passes, then the "WF" grade will no longer be included in the calculation of the cumulative GPA.
+Students who withdraw from a course after the deadline (as stipulated in the Academic Calendar) will be have to pay a penalty of 1500 AED per credit hour withdrawn.
+If a student has withdrawn from all courses in a certain semester they are considered as postponing their study.